digital-asset/daml/docs/source/daml/intro/7_Composing.rst

 That's important in the context of the ``Trade_Settle`` choice shown above.
 The choice transfers a ``baseAsset`` one way and a ``quoteAsset`` the other way.
 Thanks to transaction atomicity, there is no chance that either party is left out of pocket.

-The second consequence, due to 2., is that the requester of a transaction knows all consequences of their submitted transaction -- there are no surprises in DAML.
+The second consequence is that the requester of a transaction knows all consequences of their submitted transaction -- there are no surprises in DAML.
 However, it also means that the requester must have all the information to interpret the transaction.
+We also refer to this as Principle 2 a bit later on this page.

 That's also important in the context of ``Trade``.
 In order to allow Bob to interpret a transaction that transfers Alice's cash to Bob, Bob needs to know both about Alice's ``Asset`` contract, as well as about some way for ``Alice`` to accept a transfer -- remember, accepting a transfer needs the authority of ``issuer`` in this example.